xaravind/k8s-resources/k8s.md

 ---

 ### Node-Level Components

 1. **kubelet**
-   An agent running on each worker node.
-It receives pod specs from the API server and ensures the containers are running and healthy on its node.
+   This is the primary agent running on the node.
+It listens to the Kubernetes API server, receives Pod specs, and ensures the containers described in those Pods are running and healthy.

 2. **kube-proxy**
-   Manages network routing on each node.
-It configures network rules to route traffic to the correct pods, enabling communication between services.
+   It handles network routing and load balancing for Services.
+It maintains network rules on nodes, enabling communication between Pods and external clients.

 3. **Container Runtime**
-   The software responsible for running containers on nodes, e.g., Docker, containerd, or CRI-O. The kubelet uses the runtime to start, stop, and manage containers.
+   This is the software that actually runs the containers (e.g., Docker, containerd, CRI-O).
+It pulls container images, starts and stops containers as instructed by the kubelet.

 ---